>TOPICS

 The philosopher Judith Butler pointed out that negative identity ascriptions can be collectively undermined.
 Instead of suffering those ascriptions implicated in their identity, a group can begin to ‚own‘ their identity.
 That is, a group that shares a certain category of identity can subversively affirm conventional negative attributions.
 Instead of suffering from the ascriptions associated with their identity, the group can begin to interpret it differently.
 Knowing that identities are arbitrary and not essential, minority groups can then use them to stand up for each other.
 Used this way, identities and their new valuation really can empower these groups.

-Hence, the deconstruction of identity-ascriptions as performative effects enables groups that belong to an incriminatory identity category in their struggle for self-definition and self-determination.
+Hence, the deconstruction of identity ascriptions as performative effects enables groups that belong to an incriminatory identity category in their struggle for self-definition and self-determination.
 They can thus question the conditions that led to the disempowerment from which they suffer because of their identity.
 This is exemplified by the Dalit-Panther movement, which in turn was inspired by the Black Panther Party.
-These movements were initially about reevaluating their own identity and finding their own voice instead of being determined and devalued by others.
+These movements were initially about reevaluating their own identity and finding their voice instead of being determined and devalued by others.

-Vehicle for transformation
+Vehicle for Transformation

 Identities only work because they guide us, […] and talk to us like an inner voice.
 And also because others, who see something specific in us, address us accordingly.
 If we do not bother which shape our identities assume, we can not just refuse them, because we do not own them alone.
-We have to shape them in community, inside and outside of categorized groups, to make them better suitable to us.30
+We have to shape them in community, inside and outside of categorized groups, to make them better suitable to us.
+30

 However, identities don’t have to be restrictive, they can also become a vehicle for transformation.
 Precisely because identities develop in a double-bind of self-ascription and external ascriptions, this process can be reversed.
 As we begin to define ourselves, the way others perceive us will also change over time.